Asimov-Chuang/DeepHalo/B9Eq-4.md

 - The **maximum effect order is bounded** by the network depth $L$.
 - Residual and polynomial structures guarantee **halo-decomposable utility functions**.
 We will give a simple example later for better illustration.

-This enables users to control expressivity, avoid overfitting, and ensure that only desired-order interactions are modeled.
+This enables users to control expressiveness, avoid overfitting, and ensure that only desired-order interactions are modeled.
 For example, modeling third-order effects over a catalog of 100 items without such control would require handling over 160,000 subsets—computationally prohibitive and interpretively infeasible.

 **In summary**, DeepHalo is the first model to:

-1. Formally define feature-based halo effects,
+1. Formally define feature-based halo effects.
-2. Provide a general decomposition-compatible framework,
+2. Provide a general decomposition-compatible framework.
 3. Architecturally enforce subset attribution and interaction-order control.

 These properties are essential for **reliable and scalable interpretability**, and are not achievable with existing models.